rsmp-nordic/rsmp_website/pages/activity_plan.md

 RSMP could potentially grow into a European protocol, and there could be opportunities for EU-funding.
 This is a strategic question for the Steering Group to consider.

 ## Steering Group
 Partners from each country choose their two representatives, according to the RSMP Nordic Charter.
 The RSMP charter allows 11 members in the steering group, and it will have 10 in the upcoming period.

 ### Sweden
 Swedish Transport Administration
 City of Stockholm

 ### Denmark
 Danish Road Authority
 City of Copenhagen

 ### Norway
 Norwegian Public Roads Administration
 City of Oslo

 ### Finland
 Fintraffic
 City of Oulu

 ### France
 Department of Transport
 CEREMA

 ## Appointments
 Members of the Technical Board and Secretariat are appointed by the steering group.

 Participation in working groups does not require appointment by the steering group.

 ## Technical Board
 - David Otterdahl, Swedish Transport Administration.
 - Emil Tin, City of Copenhagen.
 - Rafael Couto Figueiredo, Danish Road Directorate.
 - Stefan Sparv, City of Stockholm.

 ## Secretariat

-The secretariat is appointed by the Steering Group.

 - David Otterdahl, Swedish Transport Administration.
 - Emil Tin, City of Copenhagen.
 - Dia Bækgaard Pedersen, City of Copenhagen.